kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist.md

         {
             Utility.HideCG(dialogPanelCG); // close panel
             CloseDialog();
+            if (nextPanelToOpenCG != null) //check to see if valid gameObject was set in inspector {
                 Utility.ShowCG(nextPanelToOpenCG);
             }
         }
+    }

+    /// <summary>
+    /// Opens the dialog.
-    //this method is called if there is an openDialog button set in the Inspector
+    /// this method is called if there is an
-    //called when this button is clicked
+    /// openDialog button set in the Inspector
+    /// otherwise, select checkbox showOnStart
+    /// </summary>
     public void OpenDialog()
     {
         Utility.ShowCG(dialogPanelCG);